aminelch/aminelch.github.io/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/aminelch/aminelch.github.io/issues/new) here on GitHub

+### Dependencies
+- jQuery 1.11.0
+- Bootstrap 3.3.4
+- OWL Carousel
+- Font Awesome
+- Google Analytics
+- Google Fonts API

 ### License

-This template is an open source ,released under the MIT license which means you can use them for any purpose, even for commercial projects.
+This template is an open source ,released under the Creative Commons license which means you can use them for any purpose, even for commercial projects.